thebigbad/novelty.go/README.md

 novelty.go
 ==

 Single word (yes/no) site for app engine in go.
-There's a copy running at https://isryanattheoffice.com.
+Demo: https://isryanattheoffice.com.

 Uses basic auth for updating answer, to make it easy to wire up to IFTTT, Tasker, etc.

 Uses fancy new (circa 7 years ago) responsive design, to scale based on screen size.

 Setup